typst/typst/docs/src/reference/types.md

 - returns: array

 ### rev()
-Return a new array with the same elements, but in reverse order.
+Return a new array with the same items, but in reverse order.

 - returns: array

 ### join()
-Combine all elements in the array into one.
+Combine all items in the array into one.

 - separator: any (positional)
-  A value to insert between each element of the array.
+  A value to insert between each item of the array.
 - last: any (named)
-  An alternative separator between the last two elements
+  An alternative separator between the last two items
 - returns: any

 ### sorted()
-Return a new array with the same elements, but sorted.
+Return a new array with the same items, but sorted.

 - returns: array